JadenMajid/CPSC-Notes/CPSC 310/APIs/APIs.md

 ---
 The unconstrained nature of software makes it easy to make decisions that will end up being ‘bad’ in the long run.

-APIs(Application Programming Interfaces) are ways that applications can communicate with eachother, whether locally, or through a network.
+APIs(Application Programming Interfaces) are ways that applications can communicate with each other, whether locally, or through a network.

-The 'User' of an api is a developer, who creates a program that can interact with an API.
+The 'User' of an API is a developer, who creates a program that can interact with an API.

 Good APIs should be completely [[Coupling|Decoupled]] from their implementations.
 Any dependence on specific implementation for an API is a sign of a [[Code Smells|Code Smell]]